 1.1.7 Contract Manager the individual appointed by each Party to act as its contract manager for the purposes of the Contract as set out in the Agreement (or as otherwise notified to the other Party from time to time);

-1.1.8 Data Protection Legislation Any data protection laws in the United States, including but not limited to the Federal Trade Commission Act, and the United Kingdom, including but not limited to the UK Data Protection Act 1998, the Data Protection Directive (95/46/EC), the Data Retention (EC Directive) Regulations 2009, the Privacy and Electronic Communications (EC Directive) Regulations 2003, the Regulation of Investigatory Powers Act 2000, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000, and Canada, including but not limited to the Personal Information Protection and Electronic Documents Act (PIPEDA), Canada’s Anti-Spam Legislation, and all other related U.S., UK, EU, and Canadian legislation, regulation and statutory orders and all legislation and regulation having equivalent or similar effect anywhere in the world;
+1.1.8 Data Protection Legislation Any data protection laws in the United States, including but not limited to the Federal Trade Commission Act, and the United Kingdom, including but not limited to the UK Data Protection Act 1998, the Data Protection Directive (95/46/EC), the Data Retention (EC Directive) Regulations 2009, the Privacy and Electronic Communications (EC Directive) Regulations 2003, the Regulation of Investigatory Powers Act 2000, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 and all other related U.S., UK and EU legislation, regulation and statutory orders and all legislation and regulation having equivalent or similar effect anywhere in the world;

-1.1.9 Delivery Address the address to which the Goods are to be delivered, or at which the Services are to be performed (if appropriate), as stated on the relevant Order or, if no such address is stated, such location within Canada as the Company may notify the Supplier;
+1.1.9 Delivery Address the address to which the Goods are to be delivered, or at which the Services are to be performed (if appropriate), as stated on the relevant Order or, if no such address is stated, such location within the United States as the Company may notify the Supplier;

 1.1.10 Delivery Date the date on and the time at which the delivery of the Goods and/or performance of the Services shall be made as stated on the relevant Order or in any delivery instructions relating thereto;